How To Get Your Kids to Talk to You

 1. Converse while doing something else

 Sometimes eye contact just makes things too intense.
-I’ve found that it's often easiest to have a conversation about something challenging if Laurel and I are doing something together, whether that’s baking or walking home from school or driving in the car somewhere.
+I’ve found that it's often easiest to have a conversation about something challenging if Laurel and I are doing something together, whether that’s baking or walking or driving somewhere.

 2. Play a round of high/low